-Historically, the Brazilian water sanitation market has been relatively undeveloped as compared to other emerging markets.
-In 2016, the percentage of the Brazilian population with water and sewage coverage was 83.3% and 51.9%, respectively, according to the SNIS.
+Historically, Brazil’s basic sanitation market has been less developed than in other emerging markets.
+In 2019, the percentage of the Brazilian population covered by water and sewage services was 81% and 52%, respectively, according to the National Sanitation Information System (SNIS).

-The private sanitation market in Brazil is still responsible for a small portion of the sector’s market share as a whole, considering that only 5% of the population is served by private companies, according to Abcon data.
+The market share of the private sanitation segment in Brazil is still small, considering that only 16% of the population is served by private companies, according to Aegea’s estimates.

-Below are the main characteristics of the private model of exploitation of water and sewage services:
+Following are the main characteristics of the private water and sewage service model:

-Tariff: established through a competitive process (bidding), fixed in the concession contract and adjusted annually by inflation indexes
+Tariffs: established through a competitive process (bidding), is fixed in the concession agreement and adjusted annually by inflation indices

-Obligations of the private entity: to achieve the physical goals (water and sewage coverage, reduction of the distribution loss index, among others) established in the concession agreement
+Obligations of private entity: achieve the physical targets (water and sewage coverage, reduction of loss distribution index, among others) established in the concession agreement

-Any situations that entail a change in rights or obligations, with an impact on the economic-financial equation initially envisaged by the concessionaire in the bidding may give rise to a request for rebalancing by the private entity.
-The most common cases are: (i) anticipation or addition of regulatory frameworks that result in a change in the investment schedule; (ii) new obligations not provided for in the initial contract, extraordinary increases in inputs (above inflation), such as electricity; (iii) situations classified as Factum Principis / state act (increases in taxes other than Income Tax) and Administrative Acts (novelties imposed by the Grantor); among others.
+Any situation that leads to a change in the rights or obligations and impacts the economic and financial balance initially established by the concessionaire in the bidding process may give rise to a request by it for rebalancing.
+The most common cases involve (i) advancement or addition of regulatory milestones that result in changes in the investment schedule; (ii) new obligations not established in the initial agreement, extraordinary increases in the prices of inputs (above inflation) such as electricity; (iii) situations classified as factum principis (increases in taxes other than income tax); and (iv) Actions of Administration (fresh conditions imposed by Concession Authority), among others.